Gnosis-MEP/Adaptation-Monitor/README.md

 # Adaptation Monitor
-Service responsible for the Monitoring aspect of the MAPE-K architecture for adaptation
+Service responsible for the Monitoring aspect of the MAPE-K architecture for adaptation.

 # Commands Stream
 ## Inputs